cs3216/cs3216.github.io/assignments/facebook/index.md

 ## Phase 2: Toddler

-> If you give a hacker a new toy, the first thing he'll do is take it
-> apart to figure out how it works.
+> Don't count the things you do.
+Do the things that count.
 >
-> — Jamie Zawinski
+> — Zig Ziglar

 Creating Facebook applications is similar to developing regular web applications.
 This was not the case several years ago, where students